-Selling, general and administrative expenses, which are allocated to the polyester and nylon segments based on various cost drivers, decreased from 6.0% of net sales in last year's quarter to 5.2% this quarter and from 5.5% in last year's year-to-date to 5.2% for the current year-to-date period.
-On a dollar basis, selling, general and administrative expense decreased \$10.9 million to \$23.1 million for the year to date period.
-These lower costs are primarily due to the sale of the consulting arm of Unifi Technology Group and from savings achieved from the cost reduction efforts initiated in March 2001.
+Selling, general and administrative expenses which were allocated to the polyester and nylon segments, based on various cost drivers, decreased from 5.6% of net sales in last year's quarter to 5.5% this quarter and increased from 4.8% in last year's year-to-date to 5.3% for the current year-to-date period.
+Selling, general and administrative expenses, which were not allocated to the segments, for the current quarter and year-to-date periods includes a charge related to the forgiveness of a of \$1.2 million loan to the CEO which was due and payable on May 1, 2002 plus an adjustment to cover the personal tax consequences of this debt forgiveness.
+The loan was originally made in 1999 to assist the CEO and his family in relocating to the United States from Ireland and in purchasing a home.
+The loan forgiveness was made by the unanimous decision of the Company's Board of Directors.
+On a dollar basis, allocated polyester and nylon selling, general and administrative expense decreased \$2.2 million from \$14.0 million to \$11.8 million for the current quarter.
+These lower costs are primarily due from the savings achieved from the cost reduction efforts initiated in March 2001.
+Polyester and nylon selling, general and administrative costs for the year-to-date, on a dollar basis, decreased \$5.9 million from \$40.8 million to \$34.9 million.
 During the second quarter of fiscal 2002, the Company recorded a \$0.6 million charge for severance costs associated with the further consolidation and reduction of selling, general and administrative expenses.